Jewish eschatology: Rabbinic legends

 The rabbinic literature includes many legends about the world to come and the two Gardens of Eden.
-As compiled by Louis Ginzberg in the book Legends of the Jews, these include the world to come, called Paradise and said to have a double gate made of carbuncle that is guarded by 600,000 shining angels.
+As compiled by Louis Ginzberg in the book Legends of the Jews, these include the world to come, called Paradise, said to have a double gate made of carbuncle and guarded by 600,000 shining angels.
 Seven clouds of glory overshadow Paradise, and under them, in the center of Paradise, stands the Tree of Life.
 The Tree of Life overshadows Paradise, too; it has fifteen thousand different tastes and aromas, blown by wind throughout.
 Under the Tree of Life are many pairs of canopies, one of the stars and the other of sun and moon, while a "cloud of glory" separates the two.
-In each pair of canopies sits a rabbinic scholar who explains the Torah to the soul.
+In each pair of canopies, a rabbinic scholar explains the Torah to the soul.
 When one enters Paradise, one is proffered by Michael the archangel to God on the altar of the Temple in the heavenly Jerusalem.
 The soul is transfigured into an angel, with the ugliest person becoming as beautiful and shining as "the grains of a silver pomegranate upon which fall the rays of the sun".
 The angels that guard Paradise's gate adorn the soul in seven clouds of glory, crown it with gems, pearls, and gold, place eight myrtles in its hand, and praise it for being righteous before leading it to a garden of eight hundred roses and myrtles watered by many rivers.
 In the Garden is one's own canopy, its beauty according to one's merit, but each canopy has four rivers—milk, honey, wine, and balsam—flowing out from it, and has a golden vine and thirty shining pearls hanging from it.
 Under each canopy is a table of gems and pearls attended to by sixty angels.
 The light of Paradise is the light of the righteous souls therein.
 Each day in Paradise, one wakes up as a child and goes to bed as an elder, enjoying the pleasures of childhood, youth, adulthood, and old age.
 In each corner of Paradise is a forest of 800,000 trees, the least among these greater than the best herbs and spices, attended to by 800,000 sweetly singing angels.
 Paradise is divided into seven sub-paradises, each 120,000 miles long and wide.
 Depending on its merit, a soul is assigned to one of these sections of Paradise: the first is made of glass and cedar and is for converts to Judaism; the second is of silver and cedar and is for penitents; the third is of silver, gold, gems, and pearls, and is for the Patriarchs, Moses and Aaron, the Israelites who fled Egypt and lived in the wilderness, and the kings of Israel; the fourth is of rubies and olive wood and is for the holy and steadfast of faith; the fifth is like the third, except a river flows through it and its bed was woven by Eve and the angels and is for the Messiah and Elijah; and the sixth and seventh divisions are not described, except that they are respectively for those who died doing pious acts and those who died from illness in expiation for Israel's sins.